fidelsurtida/snake/README.md

   - Finished UI Design codes for the Top 3 Leaderboard in menu screen.
 Updated Designed by label.
 - May 15, 2024
   - Updated Slowdown Debuff to spawn near the snake head within a specified range on current direction.
+- May 16, 2024
+  - Fixed Turn BG Covers to hide the excess moving body parts when changing snake speeds.

 <br>
 <b>This project is currently under development.</b>